THE END OF OUR ACTIONS

 • the virtues proper to this part of the soul are

-In his answers to these question, Aristotle reverses the order in the Republic.
+In his answers to these questions, Aristotle reverses the order in the Republic.
 Whereas Socrates identifies justice as the virtue of the soul and then identifies the parts of the soul, Aristotle begins with the parts of the soul and then goes on to identify their virtues.

 The Parts of the Soul